DXVK

 dxgi.dll | DirectX 11 / DirectX 12 |

-If you’re not sure where your game is installed, refer to our guide on finding a game’s executable for more details.
+Copy the appropriate DLL into the same directory as your game's main executable.
+If you're not sure where your game is installed, refer to our guide on finding a game's executable for more details.